Why Adalo Works for Building MYOB-Connected Apps

 "Monitoring and logging are crucial for diagnosing issues, ensuring data integrity, and improving the overall reliability of your real-time synchronization system." – PixelFreeStudio

 Because Adalo connects directly to the REST API, your app always displays the latest MYOB data.
 Focus on tools that support incremental updates rather than full data refreshes.
 This reduces latency and speeds up synchronization, ensuring that your financial dashboards, customer management tools, and reporting features always show the most current information from your MYOB account.
+With Adalo's improved infrastructure delivering 3-4x faster performance, your real-time data displays remain responsive even as your dataset grows.

 Step 2: Build Your App Screens in Adalo

-Now it’s time to design screens that bring your MYOB financial data to life.
-Adalo’s visual builder makes this process simple with its drag-and-drop interface, letting you create dashboards, detail views, and interactive features.
+Now it's time to design screens that bring your MYOB financial data to life.
+Adalo's visual builder makes this process simple with its drag-and-drop interface, letting you create dashboards, detail views, and interactive features.
 The goal?
-Build intuitive interfaces that streamline everyday business tasks - whether it’s tracking income, managing expenses, or reviewing customer financial histories on the go.
+Build intuitive interfaces that streamline everyday business tasks—whether it's tracking income, managing expenses, or reviewing customer financial histories on the go.

 Create Dashboard and Detail Views

 Once your data is connected, focus on how users will visualize and interact with it.
 Start by building a dashboard that highlights key financial metrics.
 For instance, you can use the sme-banking scope to display current bank balances and recent transactions.
 Or, leverage the sme-sales scope to create an invoice list with columns like Number, Date, TotalAmount, and payment status.
-Using Adalo’s visual canvas, drag and drop components like lists, charts, and buttons from the menu to craft your interface.
-Want to make your data pop?
-Head to the Adalo Marketplace and install chart components - bar graphs or pie charts are excellent for showing profit/loss summaries or breaking down expenses.

 For detail views, set up screens that link directly to specific records.
 For example, when a user taps an invoice on the dashboard, they should be taken to a screen showing line items, applicable tax (GST), and payment details pulled from the sme-sales endpoint.
 Similarly, you can create customer or supplier detail pages using the sme-contacts-customer and sme-contacts-supplier scopes.
 These pages can combine contact info with transaction histories, supporting workflows that are mobile-friendly and perfect for teams on the move.
-If you’re short on time, Adalo’s Feature Templates, like the Classes Admin Dashboard, offer pre-built screens that you can easily customize to manage transactions and edit records.

 Add Actions to Update MYOB Data

-Displaying data is just one part of the equation - your app should also let users update MYOB records directly.
+Displaying data is just one part of the equation—your app should also let users update MYOB records directly.
 To set this up, select a component (like a button or form), go to the Add Action panel, and configure a new integration or custom API action.
 For example, to mark an invoice as paid, you can set up a custom action that sends a PUT request to the MYOB API endpoint for invoices using the sme-sales scope.
 Adalo lets you map dynamic text fields to the required JSON parameters, such as transactionId, amount, and account.externalId.

 When making API calls, ensure you include proper version management and security tokens.
 Before deploying, test your update requests using the official MYOB Postman Collection to confirm they're working as intended.
 This setup ensures that any changes made in your app sync instantly with your MYOB account.